andikahfi98/IBM-Cognos-Dashboard/README.md

 ---

-## Cara Mengakses
+## How to Access
-1. Klik link dashboard yang ingin dilihat.
+1. Click the dashboard link you want to view.
-2. Login jika diperlukan.
+2. Log in if required.
-3. Jelajahi data dan insight yang tersedia.
+3. Explore the available data and insights.